ogallagher/Formal-iOS-Swift-Game/README.md

 - [x] Fix sliding island positions (not centered around centerX and centerY?)
 - [x] Add level parameter which isolates deviceMotion.gravity general use and application to player’s gravity
 - [x] Use new parameter for level 19
-- [ ] Create new rotation indicator: rotation; not gravityRotation
+- [ ] Create new rotation indicators for: no rotation, rotation but not for gravity, and gravity switches (the last of which I haven't created)
 - [ ] Add coins to areas in levels that are difficult to reach, though not necessary to continue?
 What would the coins do, then, if anything?
 - [x] Add sliding items (move according to a dock island’s velocity)
 - [ ] Add text to level 19
 - [x] Create drawing methods for sliding items under the RotatingAndSlidingView
-- [x] Fix sliding items glitch (Solution: set island.rail(2) to change in location when the sliding island is at one of the rail's extremes)
+- [x] Fix sliding items glitch (Solution: set island.rail[2] (parallel velocity) to change in location when the sliding island is at one of the rail's extremes)
+- [ ] Level: antennae
+- [ ] Level: intrusion (first turret level)
+- [x] Edit turrets so they only shoot within π/2 radians of their eye (so they don’t shoot through the ground on which they sit)
+- [x] Make the player die if crushed by a sliding block? (touching wall on opposite sides, with at least 1 being a sliding block) OR make levels so crushing never happens (edit rail, add spikes)